ktor-doc-jp/ktor-doc-jp/pages/features/default-headers.md

 }
 ```

-* default `Date` header cannot be overriden.
-If you need to override it, do not install `DefaultHeaders` feature and instead
+* The default `Date` header cannot be overriden.
+If you need to override it, do not install the `DefaultHeaders` feature and instead
 intercept the call manually